Deinis Suárez

-Deinis Suárez Laguardia (born March 13, 1984) is a Cuban former baseball right-handed pitcher.
+Deinis Suárez Laguardia (born March 13, 1984) is a Cuban former professional baseball right-handed pitcher.

 Suárez pitched for Industriales of the Cuban National Series and the Cuban national baseball team.
 He was part of the Cuban roster for the 2006 World Baseball Classic.

 Suárez was 8–3 with a 3.55 ERA for Industriales during the 2005-06 season.

 Suárez defected from Cuba and signed with the Minnesota Twins in April 2011.
 He pitched in 2011 for the New Britain Rock Cats of the Class-AA Eastern League and Rochester Red Wings of the Class-AAA International League.